KiwisAndApples/KiwisAndApples.github.io/docs/cli/how-to.md

 # Using Ponicode CLI

 > Warning:
-> Ponicode CLI is compatible with Typescript and Javascript.
+> Ponicode CLI is available for Typescript, Javascript and Python.

 #### Write a test file for a given source file